 4 Panamanian Phrases That Will Confuse You

 Learning Spanish from a university class or Rosetta Stone will only get you so far.
 The beginner and intermediate lessons only begin to scratch the surface of the language.
-As you’ll quickly discover, Panama has its own brand of Spanish.
-Little phrases and inside jokes have meanings that won’t make sense to you at first.
-They’ll confuse you.
-Let’s start with…
+As you’ll quickly discover, Panamanians speak their own flavor of Spanish.
+Little phrases and inside jokes have meanings that won’t make sense to you.
+These will confuse you.

-In some Panamanian’s lexcion, however, oiste is a part of the rhythm of speech.
-It is the English urban slang equivalent to “do ya feel me” or “ya know what I’m say’n”.
+In some Panamanian’s lexicon, however, oiste is a part of the rhythm of speech.
+It is the English urban slang equivalent to “ya feel me” or “ya know what I’m say’n”.
 The following is an example of how the use of oiste confused me in a recent conversation.

 I finally figured it out after he used oiste several times.
 He was not asking me to confirm that I indeed heard him.
 Rather, it was just a part of his pattern of speech.